 • High cholesterol: This condition can lead to heart disease, as it makes it harder for your heart to pump blood through your veins.
 Cholesterol ratios above 5.0 are an indicator of heart disease, which could affect how much you pay for life insurance.

 • HIV/AIDS: Although HIV or AIDS may not automatically disqualify you for life insurance, you can probably expect to pay higher premiums if you test positive for the virus.
-If it’s well-controlled and you are following your doctor’s treatment plan, you can still be approved for a new policy.
+If it’s well-controlled and you are following your doctor’s treatment plan, you may still be approved for a new policy.

 • Recreational drugs: Insurers test blood and urine to see if you are using any form of drugs, whether legal or not.
 If you use other drugs besides tobacco or alcohol, like marijuana, cocaine or methamphetamines, then you may be declined for coverage.